In her dream she was with him again.

 Sit with the discomfort.
 That was the phrase.
 Learn to sit with the discomfort.
 Stop avoiding pain.

 The dreamscape around her transformed.
 Where there was darkness, now there was light.
-Though no door had opened she found herself outside on the familiar sidewalk.
-The sky an unnatural deep blue.
-The atmosphere comfortingly hazy like the mist of a just-ended summer rain.
+Though no door had opened she found herself outside on the familiar sidewalk, the sky an unnaturally deep blue and atmosphere comfortingly hazy like the mist of a just-ended summer rain.

 It was so beautiful she cried.